tnwei/exposure-to-code/source/02_forwhile.rst

 	99
 	100

 You will need to type `print(n)` for each number `n`.
-Image doing this for numbers 0 to 100.
+Imagine doing this for numbers 0 to 100.
 Doing this can get exhausting and does take more time that we would want.
 Here, we'll introduce for loops!

 `for` loops
 ^^^^^^^^^^^